squarcleconsulting/ukrefimpactmined/README.md

 * SearchTerms.csv - search terms to be used to investigate their contribution to research impact.
 The default list is "data", "infrastructure", "model", "software" and "tool".
 You can replace this list with any list of interest to you.

 ## Methodology
 For a description of the methodology, please see my [presentation](https://doi.org/10.6084/m9.figshare.6459407.v1) at INORMS Edinburgh 2018.
-The overall concept is depicted below:
+The overall concept is depicted below, but in short we are trying to understand the contribution of research data in generating *research impact* (social, economic, cultural, environmental etc benefits).
 ![fittedmodel](/images/fittedmodel.png)

-The information retrieval component is straightforward using standard vector space model and term weighted ranking (e.g. TFIDF).
+The information retrieval component is straightforward using the standard vector space model and term weighted ranking (e.g. TFIDF).
 We have only used unigram (bag of words) in our approach and it would be interesting to extend the work with n-grams.
-The machine learning component is topic modelling using [stm package](https://cran.r-project.org/web/packages/stm/index.html) (specifically Corelated Topic Model, CTM).
+The (unsupervised) machine learning component is topic modelling using [stm package](http://www.structuraltopicmodel.com/) (specifically Corelated Topic Model, CTM).
 We have also experimented with the standard LDA approach.
 We have not done any deep comparison between CTM and LDA.
-It would be useful to do a more in depth study comparing LDA, CTM, STM and NMF.
+But very superficial examination of the topics generated from CTM and LDA looked very similar.
+Indeed, it would be useful to do a more in depth study comparing LDA, CTM, STM and NMF.
 We feel that reproducibility is an important consideration, hence it is important for us to use packages that can specify the random seed.

-The use of CTM does provide a way for us to look at the corelation of topics generated as well as applying network analytical techniques over the corelated topic networks.
+The use of CTM does provide a way to look at the *corelation of topics* generated as well as applying network analytical techniques over the corelated topic networks.

 ![corelatedtopics](/images/corelatedtopics.png)
 ![communitydetection](/images/communitydetection.png)